popzeka/nexus-utils/README.md

 6.  **Event Detection & Validation**:
     *   When a new event is found, its transaction hash is logged.
     *   A check is performed to see if the event has already been processed (using an in-memory set).
-    *   **Reorg Protection**: The script checks if enough blocks have been mined since the event's block (`BLOCK_CONFIRMATIONS`).
+    *   **Reorg Protection**: The script waits for a set number of blocks (`BLOCK_CONFIRMATIONS`) to be mined after the event's block.
 If the event is too recent, it's skipped in the current cycle and will be re-evaluated later.
     *   The event data is parsed and sent as a notification to the monitoring API via `StatusNotifier`.
 7.  **Transaction Relaying**:
     *   The parsed event data is passed to the `TransactionRelayer`.
     *   The relayer builds the `unlockTokens` function call for the destination contract.
     *   It fetches the current nonce for the relayer's address, constructs the full transaction payload, and signs it with the provided private key.
-    *   **NOTE**: In this simulation, the final step of broadcasting the transaction (`send_raw_transaction`) is commented out to allow the script to run without a funded wallet.
-Instead, it logs the would-be transaction hash.
+    *   **NOTE**: In this simulation, the final `send_raw_transaction` call is commented out.
+This allows the script to run without requiring a funded wallet while still demonstrating the transaction creation and signing process.
+Instead of being broadcast, the would-be transaction hash is logged.
 8.  **State Update**: If the relay transaction is successfully prepared (and, in a real scenario, broadcast), the source event's transaction hash is added to the `processed_txs` set to prevent replay attacks or duplicate processing.

-The main execution block in `bridge_event_listener.py` ties everything together:
+The main execution block in `bridge_event_listener.py` ties everything together, handling initialization and graceful shutdown:

 ```python
 # A simplified example of the main execution block